New River Gorge had record visitation in 2021 - NewsBreak

 New River Gorge had record visitation in 2021

-GLEN JEAN, W.Va.
-(AP) — A record number of people visited the newly designated New River Gorge National Park and Preserve last year, officials said.
+GLEN JEAN, WV (AP) — A record number of people visited the newly designated New River Gorge National Park and Preserve last year, officials said.

 The park recorded nearly 1.7 million visitors in 2021, which was an increase of 600,000 from a year earlier, West Virginia Public Broadcasting reported.
 New River Gorge was designated a national park at the end of 2020.